-The McKetta Department of Chemical Engineering seeks applicants for a Laboratory Instructor.
-This position is a non-tenure track, 9 month, full-time appointment, renewable in future years subject to availability of funds.
+The McKetta Department of Chemical Engineering seeks applicants for a faculty position at the rank of Assistant Professor.
+Applications are welcome in all research areas of chemical engineering.
 The department and the Cockrell School of Engineering are committed to building a diverse and inclusive environment.
-We are interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching and service.
+We are particularly interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching, research, and service.